t0mahawk/webshop/README.md

 <li>pretty css with bootstrap</li>
 <li>add instant payment receive notification to sell digital goods (download links).</li>
 <li>develop test</li>
-<li>make javascript work with IE. Some visual effects are not displayed with IE while they work ok with real web browsers like Firefox, Chrome or Safari.</li>
+<li>make javascript work with IE. Some visual effects are not displayed properly with IE while they work fine with real web browsers like Firefox, Chrome or Safari.</li>
 <li>add quantity increment/decrement to cart functionnality.
 Right now only &quot;add one to cart&quot; and &quot;empty cart&quot; buttons are present.</li>
 <li>add bank card payment options.
 Right now only bitcoins and checks appear in the payment option list.</li>
 <li>display VAT amount in invoices</li>
 <li>develop an audit server that will periodically visit the shop to generate a bitcoin address: the audit server can then check that the address belongs to the wallet and send an alert if there is a mismatch.
 The audit server needs only the master public key of the wallet.
-The audit server makes it harder to tamper with the payment addresses: both the audit server and the webshop app server must be compromised simultaneously to tamper with the master public key, Right now, the security check can be performed manually by the shop keeper or by the shopper using bitcoinrad.io (another web app I developped as a security feature: see bitcoinrad.io website).</li>
+The audit server makes it harder to tamper with the payment addresses: both the audit server and the webshop app server must be compromised simultaneously to tamper with the master public key, Right now, the security check can be performed manually by the shop keeper or by the shopper using bitcoinrad.io (another web app I developped as a security feature: see <a href="http://www.bitcoinrad.io">bitcoinrad.io</a> website).</li>
 <li>Update to Rails 4</li>
 </ul>